Brazil - Spain: Video highlights, analysis, reaction from Olympic final

 They also become just the fifth team in Olympics history to win consecutive titles in men’s soccer.

-After Richarlison missed a penalty kick, Matheus Cunha but Brazil ahead but Spain equalized through Mikel Oyarzabal to force extra time.
+After Richarlison (who finished top goalscorer at the tournament) missed a penalty kick, Matheus Cunha but Brazil ahead but Spain equalized through Mikel Oyarzabal to force extra time.

 Malcolm emerged as the hero for Brazil as he raced free and slotted home past the heroic Unai Simon to clinch the Gold medal for the South American nation.